collective/Solgema.fullcalendar/README.rst

 In addition to the calendar, there is a small query form you can display in the bottom of the calendar to choose which event you want to display.
-The fields in this query form are taken from the Topic's Criterions or from the subfolders of a Folder.
+The fields in this query form are taken from the Topic's Criterions or from the subfolders of the Folder.

 As a developer, you can add event sources to default one.
 You just have to define named IEventSource adapters which provides each a list of dictionaries